Ahsanr312/Object-Detection-in-Satellite-Imagery-Using-YOLOv3-/README.md

   - After successful upload, right click on the "Train_YOLOv3.ipynb" file and select open with -> Google Colaboratory.
 The file will opened in the colab.
   - Next, we need to choose GPU for our training.
 To do so, click on "Edit" and select "Notebook settings" and then choose "GPU" under Hardware accelerator option.
   - Press "save" and you are good to go.
+  - Now run each cell one by one and wait for the first cell to complete the execution.
+(You can run all cells together by clicking "Runtime" and then selecting "Run all" but I recommend run one cell at a time and check the output and play around)